 This information is necessary to define each strategy’s success and determine which strategies to test in the future.
 For example, if we have a click-bait audience, we can observe the revenue for each monetization strategy in the short term and then compare the results.

-However, if we have a regular audience, we need to understand the customer lifetime value for each strategy.
-This is because strategies like filling the page with ad banners could make us more money in the short term - but contribute to the loss of loyal readers, hurting profits in the long term.
+However, if we have a regular audience, we must understand each strategy’s customer lifetime value.
+Strategies like filling the page with ad banners could make us more money in the short term but contribute to the loss of loyal readers, hurting profits in the long term.

-Once we have gathered context and clarified assumptions, we need to define the solution requirements precisely.
-Let’s say our review reveals that our revenue depends on how many clicks the ads get and that our webpage has a stable user base who reads the webpage regularly.
+Once we have gathered context and clarified assumptions, we must precisely define the solution requirements.
+Let’s say our review reveals that our revenue depends on how many clicks the ads get and that our webpage has a stable user base who reads it regularly.

-Now we need to define the metric to optimize our banner ad strategy.
+We need to define the metric to optimize our banner ad strategy.
 We stated that the average customer lifetime value (CLV) was a good choice, which is the total revenue the company expects to make for each of its readers.
-In this case, the average CLV would be the average number of clicks per session times the average number of times each user views our pages for each banner strategy.
+In this case, the average CLV would be the average number of clicks per session and the average number of times each user views our pages for each banner strategy.

-The resulting metric help us choose between a strategy that generates more clicks in the short term versus a strategy that reduces reader churn.
+The resulting metric helps us choose between a strategy that generates more clicks in the short term versus a strategy that reduces reader churn.
 We also need to define the set of strategies we’ll evaluate.
-For simplicity, let’s say that we will only test the number of banners we show to each user.
+For simplicity, let’s say we will only test the number of banners we show each user.

 At this point, we’ve defined our problem numerically and can create a data-driven solution.